+With over 400,000 Britons moving overseas each year and 5.5 million currently living abroad it’s clear that life as an expat continues to appeal.
 If you are a British expat, or planning a move overseas, one important aspect to consider is tax planning.
 Sadly, a common misconception is that moving or living overseas immediately moves you out of the UK tax net, but this isn’t always the case, and careful planning and preparation is needed.
-We’re keen to make sure you enjoy your life as an expat.
-This guide is here to help.

-- Why where you work matters – any UK workdays could incur UK tax
+Your working patterns – any UK work days could incur UK tax

-- Pensions and investments as an expat – certain tax-free investments such as ISAs may not be an option but it’s generally possible to contribute to your UK pension, at least for up to five years
+Pensions and investments – certain tax-free investments such as ISAs may not be an option but it’s generally possible to contribute to your UK pension, at least for up to five years

-- Letting your UK property – if you hold onto your UK home there are some important tax rules to be aware of
+Letting a UK property – if you hold onto your UK home there are some important tax rules to be aware of